 Here is his answer to Bernard’s Avle’s question about the new taxes.

-But you look at the alternative and the alternative is worse and so you must take decisions that are in the national interest.
+But you look at the alternative, and the alternative is worse, and so you must make decisions that are in the national interest.
 The benefits might not be seen.”